henryruhs/chroma-feedback/README.md

 Validate each repositories of `redaxmedia` every minute:

 ```
-razer-chroma-feedback redaxmedia 60
+chroma-feedback redaxmedia 60
 ```

-Validate the `razer-chroma-feedback` repository of `redaxmedia` one time:
+Validate the `chroma-feedback` repository of `redaxmedia` one time:

 ```
-razer-chroma-feedback redaxmedia/razer-chroma-feedback
+chroma-feedback redaxmedia/chroma-feedback
 ```